Spencer Torkelson Player Props: Tigers vs. Twins

-On Saturday, Spencer Torkelson (.391 on-base percentage in past 10 games, 68 points above season-long percentage) and the Detroit Tigers play the Minnesota Twins, whose starting pitcher will be Jose De Leon.
+On Sunday, Spencer Torkelson (.538 slugging percentage in past 10 games, including two home runs) and the Detroit Tigers face the Minnesota Twins, whose starting pitcher will be Louie Varland.
 First pitch is at 2:10 PM ET.

 Spencer Torkelson Game Info & Props vs. the Twins